 Now you won’t have to fight temperature changes, condensation, or mechanical issues.
 You can reduce installation costs too, because these systems go in much easier compared to an impulse line or capillary system.
 Electronic systems have one drawback, though – they hate high heat.
 Still, some vendors offer devices that can withstand 410 degrees Celsius and more.

-So we have the technology, or we will, to avoid many traditional issues that come from DP transmitters.
+Electronic differential pressure transmitters avoid many traditional issues that come from DP transmitters.
 No more floating level measurement in your level measurement!